Broadcast to the Empire: Synopsis

-The platoon are very excited as they have been chosen to take part in the BBC Radio Christmas Broadcast To Absent Friends, in which they are due to perform a short dramatised presentation about their duty as members of the Home Guard, just before The King's Christmas Message.
+The platoon are excited as they have been chosen to take part in the BBC Radio Christmas Broadcast To Absent Friends, in which they are due to perform a short dramatised presentation about their duty as members of the Home Guard, just before The King's Christmas Message.

 Plot

-The platoon are excited by the broadcast, which they will be performing from the church hall where a microphone and radio speaker have already been set up.
+The platoon is excited by the broadcast, which they will be performing from the church hall where a microphone and radio speaker have already been set up.
 There is a great deal of excitement in the platoon, though the typically cynical Chief ARP Warden Hodges bets they will "make a right mess of it"; he then leaves to go and listen on the Verger's wireless.

-During a run-through practice of the script, the BBC producer, Mr. Willerby Troughton-Maxwell (who is heard from Broadcasting House over the speaker), annoys Captain Mainwaring by telling him he doesn't sound like an officer, and suggesting that he and Sergeant Wilson switch parts.
-Mainwaring points out very firmly "I am the officer and he is the sergeant, and that's the way it's staying!"
+During a run-through practice of the script, the BBC producer, Mr. Willerby Troughton-Maxwell (who is heard from Broadcasting House over the speaker), annoys Captain Mainwaring by telling him he "does not sound like an officer", and suggesting that he and Sergeant Wilson switch parts.
+Mainwaring firmly points out, "I am the officer, and he is the sergeant, and that's the way it's staying!"
 Meanwhile, Lance Corporal Jones irritates both Troughton-Maxwell and the BBC sound engineer present at the broadcast by continually banging on the microphone.

-Sergeant Wilson's lines have been written to be spoken in a Cockney accent which doesn't suit him too well.
-The rest of the men play-up to their usual roles.
-The BBC sound effects team are unable to make it to the broadcast because their van has broken down, and so the platoon are forced to imitate the required coastal noises (namely wind, waves and seagulls, the latter being Private Pike's only contribution) themselves.
+Sergeant Wilson's lines have been written to be spoken in a Cockney accent which does not suit him too well.
+The rest of the men play up to their usual roles.
+The BBC sound effects team are unable to make it to the broadcast because their van has broken down, and so the platoon is forced to imitate the required coastal noises (namely wind, waves and seagulls, the latter being Private Pike's only contribution) themselves.

 Later, the platoon is ready and waiting to go on the air, but strangely nothing seems to be happening; not even the BBC engineer knows what is going on.
 Hodges enters to ask, "What happened to you lot?" and says that the programme is all over; he has just been listening to the King's speech and "Old Mother Riley's Christmas Party is on now".
 Troughton-Maxwell apologises, revealing that a preceding broadcast from Hong Kong overran and the platoon's contribution has had to be dropped, because the BBC could not keep His Majesty waiting.
-The platoon take their revenge by all banging repeatedly on the microphone.
+The platoon takes their revenge by all banging repeatedly on the microphone.